Abtaha/Geographic-Information-System-New-York/README.md

 ### Shapefiles for New York
 **Download Link:** [http://download.geofabrik.de/north-america/us/new-york-latest-free.shp.zip]

-Extract it to a folder called `new york data`
+Extract it to a folder and name it `new york data`